mokMan23/shoui520.github.io/docs/vn-winxp.md

 Occasionally, you'll find VNs that either have compatibility issues, or won't work at all in modern versions of Windows or Wine.
 This is where a Windows XP VM comes in handy.

 !!! failure "This guide only covers Windows XP"
 	If you're installing XP through virtualization (e.g VirtualBox, QEMU & VMWare), please refer to your hypervisor's documentation.
 Additionally, if you're installing XP on a machine with an SSD, XP supports neither Drive Alignment nor TRIM, which will shorten the lifespan of your drive.
-This does *not* affect virtualization.
+This does *not* affect virtualization. **If your VN requires 3D acceleration, your only options are [downloading an old version of VirtualBox](https://www.virtualbox.org/wiki/Download_Old_Builds_6_0), or [passing through an XP-supported GPU (Linux only).](https://wiki.archlinux.org/title/PCI_passthrough_via_OVMF)**

 ??? abstract "If you already have XP installed:"
 	1. Insert a Windows XP Installation CD.